Skip to content

 .unwrap();

-Here we are sending 5000 sats back to the faucet (make sure the wallet has at least this much balance, or change this value).
+Here we are sending 12345 sats (make sure the wallet has at least this much balance, or change this value).

-Finally we are ready to build, sign, and broadcast the transaction:
+Finally we are ready to build the transaction:

 let mut builder = wallet.build_tx();